janiluuk/L4D2_DLR/README.md

 - Hunter can masquerade as survivor for 30 second time (Using LMC)
 - More suggestions welcome!

 See https://forums.alliedmods.net/showthread.php?t=273312 for more info

+## Features available for testing

+€## complete new saboteur class.

+- Hold crouch 4 sec, and you'll get 20 sec total invisibility with decoy outline.
+- Middle click to activate cloak mode 30 sec.
+If you get pinned, you leave a doppelganger ragdoll with fake weapon for them to toy with and have 10 seconds invisibility to make escape without ability to shoot.
+- During cloak you can see outlines of all special infected.
+- 7 minetypes to plant.
+Selection of best variation assigned as default.

 ## Adding a plugin